-Critical event management software company Everbridge (NASDAQ:EVBG) reported results in line with analyst expectations in Q3 FY2022 quarter, with revenue up 15.1% year on year to $111.4 million.
-The company expects that next quarter's revenue would be around $116.2 million, which is the midpoint of the guidance range.
-That was in roughly line with analyst expectations.
-Everbridge made a GAAP loss of $22 million, improving on its loss of $28.6 million, in the same quarter last year.
+Critical event management software company Everbridge (NASDAQ:EVBG) reported results in line with analysts' expectations in Q2 FY2023, with revenue up 7.36% year on year to $110.6 million.
+However, next quarter's revenue guidance of $113.8 million was less impressive, coming in 2.76% below analysts' estimates.
+Everbridge made a GAAP loss of $15.1 million, improving from its loss of $36.2 million in the same quarter last year.

 Founded as a reaction to the catastrophic events of 9/11, Everbridge (NASDAQ:EVBG) supplies software that helps governments and businesses keep people and infrastructure safe in emergencies.